Words have power, and that goes double for names – especially life coaching business names.

 It seems simple, but sometimes the simplest solutions are also the most effective.

-Utilising a descriptive name can help to affirm your niche, as well as set you apart from your competitors.
+Utilizing a descriptive name can help to affirm your niche, as well as set you apart from your competitors.
 Are you a nutrition coach who loathes diet culture?
 Something like “Beyond the Calories Nutrition Coaching” could help potential clients understand what you’re not about.

 Whether it’s a mantra that got you through a cataclysmic life event, the name of an admired historic figure, or an in-joke with your business partner, referential names can be anchors that remind you of why you do what you do – even if the client isn’t privy to the origins story.